Simulation of the CYGNO Gaseous TPC Optical Readout: Modeling the detector response

 Starting from the ER tracks simulated in \texttt{Geant4}, specifically from the information on the deposited energy along the track, our goal is to reproduce an image as it would appear from the sCMOS sensor output.
 All the relevant steps are detailed in the following of this section.
 The image is represented as a 2D histogram, where each cell contains the number of photons detected by the sensor at a given pixel, as in data.
 For our initial simulation studies, each simulated image contains only a single track.
 Although this is an approximation, it is justified by the low occupancy observed in real data.
-In fact, during \({}^{55}\mathrm{Fe}\) source acquisitions with a 50 ms exposure, the average event rate is approximately 250 Hz, corresponding to about 12–13 tracks per image.
-Considering that the image area is on the order of \(1000\, \text{cm}^2\), and that each track typically covers an area of approximately \(1\, \text{mm}^2\), the total area occupied by tracks is very small compared to the full image.
+For instance, during the acquisitions with the X-ray sources (see Section \ref{data_samples}), the average event rate is approximately 250 Hz, corresponding to about 12–13 tracks per image.
+Considering that the image area is on the order of \(1000\, \text{cm}^2\), and that each reconstructed cluster corresponding to one low energy ER event typically covers an area of approximately \(1\, \text{mm}^2\), the total area occupied is very small compared to the full image.
 Consequently, the probability of cluster overlap is low.
 Nonetheless, to further enhance the realism and completeness of the simulation study, incorporating pile-up effects would be beneficial, as these can influence the reconstruction process and introduce additional systematic uncertainties.
 Finally, the simulated images are reconstructed using the same analysis code as in the data analysis to extract useful features \cite{dbscan}.